Defense industry of Taiwan: Manufacturers

 The National Chung-Shan Institute of Science and Technology, the Armaments Bureau, and the Aerospace Industrial Development Corporation are the only three Taiwanese defense manufacturing firms with the capabilities of a full defense prime.
 For naval systems there are three major shipbuilders and more than a half dozen active shipyards.
 In addition to the big defense firms there are more than 200 small and medium businesses involved in the defense industry.
 As the Taiwanese military budget increases many Taiwanese firms which did not formerly make defense products have explored the market, interest was particularly piqued following the Russian invasion of Ukraine.
 Following the Russian invasion of Ukraine the Taiwanese military bought significant quantities of civilian grade drones including from Taiwan UAV, Taiwan's oldest private drone manufacturer.

 Land vehicles

 Taiwan's domestic vehicle industry supplies the ROC Army with armored personnel transport and some light vehicles.
 Famous examples include the CM-12 tank, CM-21 armored vehicle, and CM-32 armoured vehicle.

+Aviation industry

+Provide aircraft and fighter jets to the Republic of China Air Force.
+Famous examples include the AIDC F-CK-1 Ching-kuo, AIDC T-5 Brave Eagle, AIDC AT-3, and F-5E/F Chung Cheng.